The Society of Folk Dance Historians (SFDH)

 Styles of Appalachian Clog Dance

-English, Irish, and Scottish people were the predominate settlers in the Appalachian region, with a large inflow of Negroes settled on the plantations which were more heavily concentrated on the eastern side of the mountains.
-German and French settlers were fewer and later but their influence was significant.
+English, Irish, and Scottish people were the predominate settlers in the Appalachian region, with a large inflow of Blacks settled on the plantations which were more heavily concentrated on the eastern side of the mountains.
+German< and French settlers were fewer and later but their influence was significant.